samkasman/Ubersicht-Widgets/README.md

 ## General Info

-Designed for use on a 4K UHD monitor
+Designed for use on a 4K UHD monitor, but it should look fine at any reasonable size.

 ### Getting Started